 You can complete your undergraduate degree in approximately four years or a shorter time frame depending on the number of previously earned and applicable credits.
 You can generally earn your graduate degree within 18-24 months.

-Your admissions advisor will be able to offer you a more accurate evaluation of the time you will need to complete your degree.
+Your admissions representative will be able to offer you a more accurate evaluation of the time you will need to complete your degree.

 University of Phoenix offers continuous enrollment letting you register more frequently throughout the year.
 This flexibility allows for custom scheduling.

 Students enrolled in bachelor’s degree programs can complete approximately eight to 10 courses per year (max of 39 credits per 12-month period).
 Master’s students can complete approximately seven to nine courses per year (max of 33 credits per 12-month period).

 Yes, it is possible to take breaks between your courses.
 You must consult with your academic advisor to do so.

 Holiday break—All students have a December holiday break built into their course schedules.
 Typically, the break will last two weeks, depending on your program.
 Please ensure you review your schedule on your student website.

 Students access their required course material online.
 This is an effective way of accessing study materials that are required for each course.
 Your resource fee will vary from undergraduate to graduate coursework.
 Please consult your representative for specific cost.

 Each course varies as to the length of time you will spend studying, logging into the online library for research and preparing your assignments.
 Bachelor’s degree students can expect to spend about 15-20 hours each week in class, working on learning team assignments and on individual assignments.
 Master’s degree students should expect to spend an average of about 20-25 hours per week on their coursework.